Hello World!

 Compiling and running with kde-builder

-Compile your project by running the following command in a terminal:
+Compile the necessary build dependencies with kde-builder, then compile kxmlgui-tutorial by running the following commands in a terminal:

 kde-builder kxmlgui-tutorial